Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 The Imitation Game has been garnering a lot of praise since its release in 2014.
-The movie tells the real-life story of Alan Turing, one of the very first computer programmers, who managed to break the famous Enigma code.
+The film tells the real-life story of Alan Turing, one of the very first computer programmers, who managed to break the famous Enigma code.
 His glory came with other sets of problems, though.
 For starters, he was homosexual.
 At a time when it was illegal in most parts of the world, his life isn’t going to be easy.
 Despite being a genius who helped save millions of lives, he was convicted under his country’s anti-homosexual law.

 To sum it up, it's a beautiful film that manages to portray mathematical genius’ troubled life quite aptly on screen.
 If you’ve watched this movie, it’s only fitting that you’re looking for some more films like The Imitation Game.
 Let’s take a look at the list I’ve compiled.